Elective monarchy: United Arab Emirates

 The president is elected by the Federal Supreme Council with a term of five years.
 Since its formation, the position has been a de facto hereditary position to the Al Nahyan sheikhs of Abu Dhabi by consensus of the Federal Supreme Council.
-Likewise, the Vice President and Prime Minister of the UAE is a position held by the Al Maktoum sheikhs of Dubai.
+Likewise, the Al Maktoum sheikhs of Dubai hold a vice presidential position and the role of prime minister.
 Elections are held every 5 years.
 The position of the ruler of each emirate of the United Arab Emirates is determined by consensus of the respective ruling royal family of that emirate.